Blosc/blogsite/posts/bytedelta-enhance-compression-toolset.rst

   :width: 75%
   :align: center

-As real-world data typically shows continuity, this often leads to more zeros in data streams.
-More zeros mean more duplicates that the codec can eliminate later on.
+The key insight enabling the bytedelta algorithm lies in its implementation, especially the use of SIMD on Intel/AMD and ARM NEON CPUs, making the filter overhead minimal.

 Although Aras's original code implemented shuffle and bytedelta together, it was limited to a specific item size (4 bytes).
 Making it more general would require significant effort.
-Instead, for Blosc we built on the existing shuffle filter and created a new one that just does bytedelta.
-When we insert both in the Blosc filter pipeline, it leads to a completely general filter that works for any type size supported by existing shuffle filter.
+Instead, for Blosc2 we built on the existing shuffle filter and created a new one that just does bytedelta.
+When we insert both in the `Blosc2 filter pipeline <https://www.blosc.org/docs/Blosc2-Intro-PyData-Global-2021.pdf>`_ (the pipeline supports up to 6 chained filters, so having 2 used here is not an issue at all), it leads to a completely general filter that works for any type size supported by existing shuffle filter.

-The key insight enabling the byte delta algorithm lies in its inspiration and implementation, especially the use of SIMD on Intel/AMD and ARM NEON CPUs.

 Compressing ERA5 datasets
 -------------------------